 # Apply any mask to betas

 X_train, X_test = betas[train_mask], betas[test_mask]Each split corresponds to a generalization method: tau for Method 1 (within-distribution), cluster_k5_{k} for Method 2 (OOD clusters), and ood for Method 3 (OOD images).
+Pools are available for shared and each subject; ood_types= can restrict Method 3 to selected OOD categories.
 The random_* splits are simple baselines for replication analyses.

 Noise ceiling & inspection